FVenmans/As_If_The_Transition_Matters/README.md

-This code accompanies the paper "Optimal Climate Policy as if the transition matters".
+This code accompanies the paper "Optimal climate policy as if the transition matters".
 The Julia code solves the deterministic model.
-It is very precise.
-The excel code also solves the deterministic model, but the excel solver is not very precise.
-The python code solves the stochastic model with neural nets, starting from the code from Simon Scheidegger and coauthors.
-The code also contains solutions for simpler models with
+The Excel code also solves the deterministic model, but the Excel solver is not as precise as the Julia solver.
+The Python code solves the stochastic model with neural nets, starting from code by Simon Scheidegger and coauthors.
+The code also contains solutions for simpler models with 1 state (temperature), 3 states (dirty, clean and final capital), 4 states (dirty, clean and final capital, and temperature), 5 states (dirty, clean and final capital, stranded capital, and temperature), 6 states (dirty, clean and final capital, stranded capital, temperature, and time -- this is the published model).
-1 state (Temperature),
-3 states (dirty, clean and final capital)
-4 states (three capitals and Temperature)
-5 states (three capitals, Temperature and stranded capital) 6 states (idem and time, this is the published model).